harumuki/thorsten-hans.com/_posts/2013-04-16-sharecamp-2013-recap.md

 unsplash_user_ref: headwayio
 ---

-Last weekend we did our fourth ShareCamp at Microsoft’s German headquarter in Munich (Unterschleißheim).
-The ShareCamp is not a typical conference; it’s a BarCamp, BarCamps typically have no schedule until the conference starts.
+Last weekend we did our fourth ShareCamp at Microsoft's German headquarter in Munich (Unterschleißheim).
+The ShareCamp is not a typical conference; it's a BarCamp, BarCamps typically have no schedule until the conference starts.
 Every attendee can submit sessions, discussions or Hands-On Workshops.

-Therefore it’s great for people who’d never spoken at huge, favorite conferences.
+Therefore it's great for people who'd never spoken at huge, favorite conferences.
 The entire audience **votes** for the session proposals and depending on these votes sessions are moved to bigger or smaller rooms.
 (More information on BarCamps can be found here
 [http://en.wikipedia.org/wiki/BarCamp](http://en.wikipedia.org/wiki/BarCamp){:target="_blank"}).

 {% include image-caption.html imageurl="/assets/images/posts/2013/sharecamp-2013-logo.png"
 title="ShareCamp 2013" caption="ShareCamp 2013" %}

-But let’s come back to our ShareCamp.
+But let's come back to our ShareCamp.
 Early in 2013, we opened the registration, and within almost 2 weeks, the conference was sold out.
 200 attendees (excluding the Orga-Team) filled up the registration form.
 That was just amazing!
 Another interesting fact is that more than half of the attendees were First-Timers.

 {% include image-caption.html imageurl="/assets/images/posts/2013/sharecamp-2013-1.png"
 title="ShareCamp 2013 Attendee Picture" caption="ShareCamp 2013 Attendee Picture" %}